BlueBrain/BlueRecording/README.md

 ```
 The second of the two lines above must be run every time you begin a new terminal session.

-Neurodamus-models expects that you have modules available on your system for `python/3.11.6`, `intel-oneapi-mkl/2023.2.0`, and `hpe-mpi/2.27.p1.hmpt`
+Neurodamus-models expects that you have modules available on your system for `python/3.11.6`, `intel-oneapi-mkl/2023.2.0`, and `hpe-mpi/2.27.p1.hmpt`.
+The launch scripts provided in the examples folder assume that these modules are in an archive called `unstable`

 ## Testing